Your rent and service charges

 Rent and service charge information

-You will have received a letter about your increase from 1 April 2025.
 Please contact us if you have any concerns or would like advice from our tenancy sustainment team

 We set a basic rent each year for our most common house type which is a single person flat with a separate bedroom.